When writing each new mystery novel, there are two initial elements to decide upon: setting and plot.

 The characters change as the book evolves.
 Wicked Walkabout took almost two years to complete, Golden Gate Graveyard took three.
 When I first create the characters, I do not know them; they’re strangers to me.
 But as we sit together in my office, over the years, they become more familiar.

 Every character has a purpose, whether it’s to move the story or share a theme, so if they go off their track, I have to reel them back in.

 Organizing.
 I have been writing for over 30 years.
 I have developed my writing skills one decade after another.
 All the methods you’ve read about here I have designed with the skills and talents I know to be mine.
 Thoughts and images, memories, they all fly through me like they do for everyone; I have just learned how to organize and articulate them.

 Editing.
 The more I write, the more fluid I become…and less invested in every beautiful sentence.
 If it doesn’t move the plot, it doesn’t belong in the book.
-For every sentence I write, I throw away hundreds.
+Much like a photographer, painter, or other artist, for every sentence I write, I throw away hundreds.

 Readers.
 Through the years of blogging here on WordPress, I have met hundreds of fantastic people; and a variety that can happen nowhere else but on the internet.
-I have had over 66,000 viewers; over 17,000 comments have been exchanged.
-I have learned a lot by sharing thoughts and photographs with individuals from all over the world.
+I have had hundreds of thousands of viewers and comments, and have learned a lot from some very special people.